anandvijay96/kp-ai-hr-recruitement-assistant/AI_DEVELOPMENT_GUIDE.md

 ### **📝 Prompt 3: Code Implementation**
 ```
-You are an expert Python/FastAPI developer implementing a new feature for an HR recruitment application.
+You are an expert Senior developer implementing a new feature for an HR recruitment application.

 Implement the following feature based on the PRD: [FEATURE NAME]